MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 * Enabled custom category/action/label on a per form basis.

 == Upgrade Notice ==

+= 2.0.5 =
+A fix to the measurement protocol.
+Please verify your conversions.

 = 2.0.3 =
 Numerous enhancements, including pagination tracking.
 See the Changelog for more information.